pingcap/docs-cn/op-guide/configuration.md

 + the log level
 + default: "info"
 + You can choose from debug, info, warn, error, or fatal.

+### --log-file
++ the log file
++ default: ""
++ If this flag is not set, logs will be written to stderr.
+Otherwise, logs will be stored in the log file which will be automatically rotated every day.

 ### --config